coxco96/olympics-map/README.md

 - Redesign map tooltip so that when country name and team name differ, it is clearer what is meant (example: compare Russia's tooltip between 2006 > Alpine Skiing and 2006 > Bobsleigh
 - When a specific year, sport and event have all been selected, it should be easier to see the ranking among the max 3 countries
 - Look into keeping the data local to the repo rather than connecting to a Google Sheet (to save time on initial load)
+- Add medals (or at least colors) to GOLD/SILVER/BRONZE in Table View.
+- Possibly right-align numbers in Table View.

 ## Eventual Goals
 - Migrate to Svelte 5